 The desire for barndominiums in your area at the time of sale

 9. Are barndominiums taxed?

 Taxation for barndominiums depends on the specific tax regulations in your area.

-In some areas, assessors only count unheated square footage while others count heated square footage.
+In some areas, assessors only count heated square footage while others count unheated square footage.

 Your local tax office may tax your barndominium by looking at the square footage and comparing it to a similar-sized house nearby.

 Before you build or buy a barndominium, consult a local assessor to understand if and how a barndominium may affect your property tax.

 Just like taxes, there’s no strict answer on how much a barndominium costs.